 The film will surely spark student interest in NASA, space science, and aerospace engineering.
 But the space agency isn't counting on blockbusters alone to engage kids.
 This past fall, its Science Mission Directorate made awards to 27 institutions for new initiatives to engage learners with NASA science.

-Space-Themed Engineering Activities for OST
+Space-Themed Engineering Activities

 |At the PLANETS launch meeting at NAU in Jan.
 2016 From left to right: Martha Davis, Christine Cunningham, Joëlle Clark, Lori Rubino-Hare|